Neighbour Sum Patterns : Chessboards to Toroidal Worlds: The Neumann Neighborhood .

 We will take a look at solutions for $n=4$, which is the smallest value of $n\geq 3$ such that $5$ divides $n+1$.

-Note that unlike the original case (we would from now on refer to the original neighbourhood i.e., the one where squares sharing a common edge or vertex are neighbours, as the Moore neighbourhood), here the elements of the basis are not transposes of each other.
+Note that unlike the original case (i.e,, the Moore neighborhood), here the elements of the basis are not transposes of each other.
 The $n=4$ solutions can be mirrored to get extended solutions for larger boards.

-For $6$ divides $n+1$, check that the solutions for the Moore neighbourhood also work for the Neumann neighbourhood and can be similarly extended from the $n=5$ case.
+For the case when $6$ divides $n+1$, check that the solutions for the Moore neighborhood also work for the Neumann neighborhood and can be similarly extended from the $n=5$ case.

-\subsection{An interesting problem on harmonic functions}
+\subsection{An interesting problem on harmonic functions.}

 A \textit{discrete harmonic function} \cite{heilbronn1949discrete} on a graph $G = (\mathcal{V}, \mathcal{E})$ is defined as follows:

 \begin{defi} A function $f:\mathcal{V}\to \mathbb{R}$ is harmonic at a node/vertex $x\in\mathcal{V}$ if it satisfies the following relation